Charles J. Givens: Personal history

 Givens was born and raised in Decatur, Illinois.
 His father, a construction company owner, deserted the family and left them poor.
 This situation made things tough around the house, and it affected the Givens mentally.
 In a 1989 interview, Givens said he once considered himself a "loser", and at 16 wrote a suicide note.
 He bought the rights to call as "his" song the famous single, "Hang On Sloopy".
 This may have been related to the difficulty in proving statements in his autobiography.

-Givens slowly built a multimillion-dollar empire in the late 1980s, writing such books as the best-selling Wealth Without Risk and Financial Self-Defense.
+Givens slowly built a multimillion-dollar empire in the late 1980s, publishing such ghost-written books as the best-selling Wealth Without Risk and Financial Self-Defense.
 He became a best selling author, with two books in the Bestsellers list during the 1990s.
 Also during his financial peak, he owned the Charles J. Givens Organization, which counted at more than 600,000 members.
 The company provided financial education, and brought in $104 million of revenue.

 He died from prostate cancer on July 12, 1998.